Old Norse: Vowels

-The vowel phonemes mostly come in pairs of long and short.
+Old Norse vowel phonemes mostly come in pairs of long and short.
 The standardized orthography marks the long vowels with an acute accent.
 In medieval manuscripts, it is often unmarked but sometimes marked with an accent or through gemination.

-Old Norse had nasalized versions of all ten vowel places.
+Old Norse had nasalized versions of all ten vowel qualities.
 These occurred as allophones of the vowels before nasal consonants and in places where a nasal had followed it in an older form of the word, before it was absorbed into a neighboring sound.
 If the nasal was absorbed by a stressed vowel, it would also lengthen the vowel.
 This nasalization also occurred in the other Germanic languages, but were not retained long.
 They were noted in the First Grammatical Treatise, and otherwise might have remained unknown.
 The First Grammarian marked these with a dot above the letter.
 This notation did not catch on, and would soon be obsolete.
 Nasal and oral vowels probably merged around the 11th century in most of Old East Norse.
 However, the distinction still holds in Dalecarlian dialects.
 The dots in the following vowel table separate the oral from nasal phonemes.

 Note: The open or open-mid vowels may be transcribed differently: